siddhesh1598/NHANES_Mortality_Risk_Prediction/README.md

 **Random Forest:** Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees. <br>
 More information can be found [here](https://www.researchgate.net/profile/Andy_Liaw/publication/228451484_Classification_and_Regression_by_RandomForest/links/53fb24cc0cf20a45497047ab/Classification-and-Regression-by-RandomForest.pdf)

 **SHAP (SHapley Additive exPlanations):** It is a game theoretic approach to explain the output of any machine learning model.
-It connects optimal credit allocation with local explanations using the classic Shapley values from game theory and their related extensions.
+It connects optimal credit allocation with local explanations using the classic Shapley values from game theory and their related extensions.  <br>
 More information can be found [here](https://shap.readthedocs.io/en/latest/)

 ## Getting Started